 Listeria are small, non–acid-fast, noncapsulated, nonsporulating, beta-hemolytic, aerobic, and facultative anaerobic gram-positive bacilli that have characteristic tumbling motility.
 They are present worldwide in the environment and in the gut of humans, nonhuman mammals, birds, and crustaceans.
 There are several species of Listeria, but L. monocytogenes is the primary pathogen in humans.

 Because L. monocytogenes is ubiquitous in the environment, opportunities for contamination are numerous during the food production process.
 Nearly all types of food can harbor and transmit L. monocytogenes, but infection usually occurs via ingestion of contaminated dairy products, raw vegetables, meats, or, particularly, refrigerated foods that require no cooking before they are eaten.
 Contamination is favored by the ability of L. monocytogenes to survive and grow at refrigerator temperatures.

-Infection may also occur by direct contact and during slaughter of infected animals.
+Infection may also occur by direct contact with and during slaughter of infected animals.

 Because L. monocytogenes multiplies intracellularly, control of listeriosis requires cell-mediated immunity; thus, the following people are at high risk:

-Pregnant women are also at increased risk of developing listerial infection, which is usually mild.
-However, the infection can spread antepartum and intrapartum from mother to child and can cause abortion, stillbirth, premature birth, or early infant death.
+In pregnant women, listerial infection is usually mild.
+However, the infection can spread antepartum and intrapartum from mother to child and can cause spontaneous abortion, stillbirth, premature birth, or early infant death.

 Primary listerial bacteremia is rare and causes high fever without localizing symptoms and signs.
 Endocarditis, peritonitis, osteomyelitis, septic arthritis, cholecystitis, and pleuropneumonia may occur.
 Febrile gastroenteritis may occur after ingestion of contaminated food.
 Listerial bacteremia during pregnancy can cause intrauterine infection, chorioamnionitis, premature labor, fetal death, or neonatal infections.

 Meningitis is due to Listeria in up to 20% of cases in neonates and in patients > age 60.
 Twenty percent of cases progress to cerebritis, either diffuse encephalitis or, rarely, rhombencephalitis and abscesses; rhombencephalitis manifests as altered consciousness, cranial nerve palsies, cerebellar signs, and motor or sensory loss.